MikaYelovich/mika-scraper/README.md

 - **💻 Powerful CLI**: A command-line interface to run your scrapers, manage configurations, and streamline your workflow.

 ---

+## 🚀 Update v1.0.1 – Major Improvements & Feature Expansion

+We’re thrilled to introduce **v1.0.1**, a pivotal release that significantly enhances performance, stability, and functionality across the board.
+This version reflects our continued commitment to delivering a lightweight, intelligent, and highly extensible experience.

+---

+### 🛠 Core Improvements

+- **ESM Export Module Fix**
+  Resolved inconsistencies with ES Module exports for better compatibility and seamless integration across modern environments.

+- **Package Optimization**
+  Streamlined the package to significantly reduce its footprint—resulting in faster installs, leaner builds, and improved runtime efficiency.

+- **Error Handling Enhancements**
+  Addressed multiple edge-case errors and improved error messaging for a smoother developer experience and more reliable behavior.

+---

+### 🌟 New Features

+We’ve added a powerful suite of tools and AI-driven capabilities to supercharge your creative and development workflow:

+- **AIFreeBox**
+- **Deepfake** – Generate realistic synthetic media (for ethical and educational use only).
+- **ToGhibli** – Instantly transform content into Studio Ghibli-inspired prompts or visuals.
+- **MCStalker** – Mine metadata and context from content with a Minecraft-themed twist.
+- **Nakanimendo** – Retreive info from Nakanimendo website
+- **Song Lyrics** – Retrieve, generate, or analyze song lyrics with contextual awareness.
+- **Gemini** – Interface with multi-modal AI capabilities, powered by Gemini integration.
+- **...and more to come** – We're just getting started.
+- ***

 ## 📋 Table of Contents